 Many workers are hurt on the job because of the negligence of a third-party or by defective equipment.
 When that happens, the injured worker needs the assistance of a lawyer who understands scaffolding fall injuries.
 An experienced lawyer will listen to the facts, identify the responsible parties, and prepare a solid case to help the injured worker get relief.

-The lawyers at Truitt Law Offices have been helping scaffolding fall victims for over 40 years.
+The lawyers at the law firm of Truitt Law Offices have been helping scaffolding fall victims for over 40 years.
 We listen to and care about every client.
 We understand the struggles you go through when you’re injured on the job.
 We work hard to get you the relief you deserve.